wikimedia/restbase-mod-table-cassandra/doc/Accounts_Buckets.md

-# Design notes for account & bucket support
+# Design notes for domain & bucket support
 ## Goals

-### Account goals
+### Domain goals

 - Namespace buckets to avoid naming conflicts
-- Define per account:
+- Define per domain:
     - ownership (can delete with all buckets when no longer needed)
     - bucket creation rights
     - quotas (perhaps)